k2view-academy/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 `value` - the measure of the value for this statistic.

-The statistic method will use this value to calculate total, last and average values for this measure.
-In addition this function also counts the number of times the function has been called and will provide a timestamp for the last call.
+The statistical method will use this value to calculate the total, last, and average values for this measure.
+Additionally, this function also tracks the number of times it has been called and provides a timestamp for the most recent call.

 #### statsDuration